People with dementia can still enjoy having visitors

 - Give hugs, gentle touches, or massage arms or shoulders if the person gives permission and enjoys it.

 - Say “do you remember?”
 This can cause anger or embarrassment.

 - Argue.
 If they say something that’s not correct, just let it go.

 - Point out mistakes.
 It just makes them feel badly and doesn’t help the conversation.

 - Assume they don’t remember anything.
 Many people have moments of clarity.

 - Take mean or nasty things they say personally.
-The disease may twist their words or make them react badly out of confusion, fear, or anger.
+The disease may twist their words or make them react badly out of confusion, frustration, fear, or anger.

 - Talk down to them.
 They aren’t children and you should show the proper respect.

 - Talk about them with other people as if they’re not there.